oracle/python-cx_Oracle/doc/src/connection.rst

 .. attribute:: Connection.action

-   This write-only attribute sets the action column in the v$session table and is only available in Oracle 10g.
+   This write-only attribute sets the action column in the v$session table.
 It is a string attribute and cannot be set to None -- use the empty string instead.

    .. note::